Phase transitions for unique codings of fat Sierpinski gaskets with multiple digits: Acknowledgements

 \section{Acknowledgements}

-The authors thank Wolfgang Steiner for his insight on an alternate definition of the Thue-Morse type sequences.
-The first author was supported by NSFC No.~12301108.
-The second author was supported by Chongqing NSF: CQYC20220511052.
-The third author was supported by {NSFC No.~12071148 and 12471085}.
+{The authors thank the anonymous referee for many useful comments which greatly improve the presentation of the paper.
+They also thank Wolfgang Steiner for his insight on an alternate definition of the Thue-Morse type sequences.
+The first author was supported by the National Natural Science Foundation of China No.~12301108.
+The second author was supported by the Chongqing Natural Science Foundation: CQYC20220511052 and the Scientific Research Innovation Capacity Support Project for Young Faculty No.~ZYGXQNISKYCXNLZCXM-P2P.
+The third author was supported by the {National Natural Science Foundation of China No.~12071148 and 12471085.}}.